alexandremr01/aspect-based-sentiment-analysis/README.md

 ![Model Architecture](architecture.png)

 We used DistilBERT [1] as our base model.
 The choice of a BERT derived model is motivated by the fact that they are open-source, pre-trained in a large corpus, and have a reasonable size.
 In particular, DistilBERT is a smaller, lighter version of BERT trained by distillation of the original model, that is, trained to predict the same probabilities and similar hidden states.
-As we don't have access to a lot of training data, a smaller model is less prone to overfitting.
+As we don't have access to a lot of training data, a smaller model is convenient since it is less prone to overfitting.

-We pass as input to DistilBERT the original sentence from the dataset, followed by the subsequent string:
+The input to DistilBERT is the original sentence from the dataset followed by the subsequent string:

 ```
 ambiance[SEP]prices of drink[SEP]quality of drink[SEP]style options of drink[SEP]price of food[SEP]quality of food[SEP]style options of food[SEP]location of[SEP]restaurant[SEP]restaurant[SEP]price of restaurante[SEP]service
 ```

-It represents each of the 12 categories separated by separator tokens.
+It represents each of the 12 categories with separator tokens in between.
 For example, consider the following row from the dev set:

 - Sentence: Great wine selection, Gigondas is worth the price, and the house champagne is a great value.
 - Category: DRINKS#PRICES